Algeria accepts last-resort Mali intervention: sources

 The change in Algeria’s position comes amid an improvement in ties with France 50 years after it gained its independence.

-In a symbolic gesture before a state visit to Algeria in December, President Francois Hollande acknowledged for the first time last week that Algerians were massacred at a 1961 pro-independence rally in Paris.
+In a symbolic gesture before a state visit to Algeria in December, President Francois Hollande acknowledged for the first time last week that Algerians were massacred at an independence rally in Paris in 1961.
 Historians say more than 200 may have been killed in the police action.

-Four French ministers, including the foreign and interior ministers, have traveled to Algiers in recent weeks to pave the way for the trip aimed at normalizing relations and ensuring the visit is not clouded by differences over the Mali crisis.
+Four ministers, including the foreign minister and interior minister, have travelled to Algiers in recent weeks to pave the way for the trip aimed at normalizing relations and ensuring the visit is not clouded by differences over the Mali crisis.

 “This changes things considerably for Hollande’s trip.
 We are no longer at risk of a discord over Mali,” said a French diplomatic source.
 “It’s no longer the idea of a bellicose France demanding intervention and the Algerians saying never.”